kontrolinho/CD-Java/README.md

-# CI using Jenkins, Nexus, SonarQube and Terraform
+# CICD of Java Web Application using Jenkins, Nexus, SonarQube and Terraform

 ## Prerequisites